 Federal Graduate PLUS Loan:

 Please note that Grad PLUS loans (as well as private loans) are credit-based; inclusion of this loan amount on your award letter does not mean the loan has yet been approved, certified or applied to your account.
 Credit review is done by Direct Loans; if you are not approved for the Grad PLUS loan based on your own credit, you will receive a notification from Direct Loans regarding obtaining an endorser for the loan.
-The origination fee is 4% and the interest rate is 8.5%.

 Please follow these steps to complete a request for a Graduate Plus Loan